We are all unique. And every breast augmentation is unique. But there are some surgeries that are considered to be a little bit more... complicated.

 Hold on to the thought that no surgery is a quick fix.
 If you are serious about surgery as a step to alter your body be prepared that it may be a bit more involved than you first thought.

-Breast surgery isn't a magic wand to achieve the perky breasts of a Victoria's Secret model.
+Breast augmentation isn't a magic wand to achieve the perky breasts of a Victoria's Secret model.
 It's about restoring (or repairing) your breasts to give you a better result... a realistic change.

 It's vitally important that if you're heading for a more tailored, in-depth surgery that you choose your surgeon carefully to ensure that they are Board Certified and well experienced at more complex breast surgeries.

-I’m not saying that every boob job isn’t unique... it totally is... but there are definitely some breast augmentations that are more complex than others.
+I’m not saying that every breast augmentation isn’t unique... it totally is... but there are definitely some breast augmentations that are more complex than others.
 After all, we are all unique :)